 The ability to influence, not just advise: senior roles require more than technical expertise, it is also about engaging partners, fee earners and senior stakeholders.
 The strongest professionals can confidently advise, can communicate complex issues in a practical and diplomatic way, and build trust across the business, which is key to embedding a healthy risk and compliance culture.

-Continued improvement: The best people I’ve worked with are curious, proactive and solutions driven.
+Continued improvement: The best people I’ve worked with are curious, proactive and solutions-driven.
 They don’t wait to be told something is inefficient; they identify issues, propose suggestions, and care about strengthening processes.